BartOtten/routex/README.md

 ### Verified Routes

-This extension creates a sigil (default: `~l`) with the ability to branch based on the current alternative scope of a user.
+This extension creates a sigil (default: `~l`) with the ability to branch based on the current alternative branch of a user.
 It is able to verify routes even when thy have been transformed by Routex extensions.
 Optionally this sigil can be set to `~p` (Phoenix' default) as it is a drop-in replacement.